 As one of five finalists for Iowa's 2023 Teacher of the Year, Levi has been recognized for his teaching excellence.
-As a math teacher, he is striving to help others learn how to live a life of excellence—and succeeding.
+As an instructional coach, he is striving to help others learn how to live a life of excellence—and succeeding.
 His M.Ed. in Educational Administration has equipped him to use his influence in new leadership roles.

 I love the profession of education.
 Getting the opportunity to impact students in a positive way is a very humbling experience.

 The administrator mentorship portion is very beneficial.
 This allowed me to take what I was learning in course work and then apply that to real situations and work through them with a current administrator.
 Second, I believe being able to focus on one course at a time (8-week courses) was outstanding to prevent feeling overloaded.

 Professors have always been willing to ask tough questions to truly make you stretch and grow your thinking about personal and school leadership.